AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 text <= [@contact, :name, computed_by: [:first_name, :last_name]]
 ```

-Note that custom widgets and custom shapes are not supported by Shine syntax for data-binding yet, so continue to use `bind` with them for the time being.
+Given that Shine is new, if you encounter any issues, you can use `bind` instead.

 Check out [sample code](/samples) for more examples of Shine syntax in action, such as [Hello, Computed!](/docs/reference/GLIMMER_SAMPLES.md#hello-computed).